How To Maximize The Value of Your Business

 You may also want to consider hiring an accountant with previous M&A-related experience, as well as various other professionals such as lawyers or wealth advisers within your industry who can help with specific tasks like drafting contracts or reviewing leases.

 Do I Have The Right Valuation Expectations?

 One of the biggest mistakes you can make when selling your business is setting unrealistic expectations for yourself and your business.
-That's why we encourage founders and entrepreneurs to educate themselves on industry valuations throughout their entrepreneurial journey - the more informed you are in your industry, the more likely you can plan for and influence the ultimate price that you sell your business for.
+That's why we encourage founders and entrepreneurs to educate themselves on industry and business valuations throughout their entrepreneurial journey - the more informed you are in your industry, the more likely you can plan for and influence the ultimate price that you sell your business for.
 In our view, there are three important aspects of valuation education to educate:

 Researching similar businesses in both size and scope, as well as their recent sale prices.
 There are a variety of sources to leverage online, specific to industry, public vs private, and at different price points.

 Working with your industry-specific M&A Advisor to determine price based on recent transaction multiples.
 Well-informed business brokers, M&A advisors, and Investment Bankers have access to recent transaction details that are likely to not be available in the public domain.
 Partnering with the right advisor to ensure you're getting detailed and relevant data is one of your most important tasks in your valuation journey

 How much money during the transaction to ensure you can live the next phase of your life.
 Too many founders misunderstand how much money they need to live out their dreams - and realize too late that there was a mismatch between the money they received and what they truly needed.

 Do I Have A Strong Management Team Ready To Take The Reins After I Sell?